| | | | |

 • In a nonreactive 3 quart pan combine the sugar (1cup and 3/4cup), water (1/2cup).

-• To remove any sugar spots on the sides of the pan either brush the sides with pastry brush dipped in water or cover pot again for 2-3 minutes.
+• To remove any sugar spots on the sides of the pan, either brush the sides with a pastry brush dipped in water or cover the pot again for 2-3 minutes.
 Steam/condensation will wash down the sides of the pan clean.
-However if there are any stubborn areas use a pastry brush.
-It is important to keep the sides of the pan clean.
-This helps to prevent sugar crystallization and grainy caramel sauce.

 Notes

-In the fridge, it contains dairy.
+• WHERE SHOULD I STORE THE CARAMEL?
+In the fridge it contains dairy.
 It’s best to keep it refrigerated.

-Yes, heat it in the microwave in 5 second intervals, or very gently on the stove.
+• SAUCE IS VERY THICK, CAN I REHEAT IT?
+Yes, heat it in the microwave in 5-second intervals or gently on the stove.

 This post was originally published on March 7th, 2011.
 On September 26th, 2019 I updated this post with new step by step photos, written text and a video.